There are plenty of tools for users with disabilities built into operating systems themselves. Here are some tips on how to access and use them.

 - Target.com's Horrible Accessibility: Target's website has been historically and notoriously inaccessible, though executives have promised to make a more inclusive experience.
 At one point, the company paid $6 million in damages and $3.7 million in legal fees due to their site's poor accessibility.

 - Etsy's Features: Etsy has so many different shops and images out there, and their search function is a lifeline.
 But good alt text and descriptions really depend on individual shops.

-- Macy's ESSENTIAL Accessibility App: Despite the fact that Macy's was one of the first businesses to go to trial over ADA and accessibility issues, Macy's now has a pretty good app for disabled online shoppers.
+- Macy's ESSENTIAL Accessibility App: Despite the fact that Macy's was one of the first businesses to go to trial over ADA and accessibility issues, Macy's now has a pretty good app for online shoppers with disabilities.

 Staying Within Your Budget

 Whether you're saving up to go to college, buying cool stuff for your retirement, or just hoping to get nicer clothing online, going on a spending spree is really easy to do online.
 But stick to your budget!
-Disabled shoppers can use coupons from CouponFollow.com and Cently to help them save a lot of money online.
+Shoppers with disabilities can use coupons from CouponFollow.com and Cently to help them save a lot of money online.

 Users' Rights: What The ADA Says About Web Accessibility